IASAStudentCouncil/telegram-group-ping-bot/src/db/README.md

 ## Overview
 The `db` directory is a crucial part of the bot's backend, managing interactions with the MongoDB database.
-This directory contains the logic for handling users and groups within the bot, ensuring data consistency and efficient querying through schema validation and indexing.
+It contains the logic for handling users and groups within the bot, ensuring efficient querying, schema validation and indexing.

 ## MongoDB Collections

 ### 1. `users` Collection
-This collection stores data related to individual users who interact with the bot.
-Each document represents a user and includes essential fields such as their unique Telegram ID and language preferences.
+This collection stores data related to individual users who interact with the bot in private chats.
+Each document represents a user and includes their unique Telegram ID and language preferences.

 #### Document Structure:
 ```json